BennyKok/unity-blaze/Packages/BlazeProperty/README.md

 # unity-blaze-property
 Smart properties with data binding, events, save/load functions for unity

+## Concept
+The idea is to eliminate the boilerplate code to reference and update UI component every time, with `BlazeProperty`, now also comes with persistence options with the default `PlayerPrefs` and `UnityEvent` callback options, hopefully to make coding much more fun and enjoyable in Unity.

 ## Features
 - **Smart Property for basic variable type**